mikelgo/angular-kit/libs/angular-kit/stream/README.md

 - `loadingTemplate` - Template that will be used to render loading state.
 - `errorTemplate` - Template that will be used to render error state.
 - `completeTemplate` - Template that will be used to render complete state.
+- `lazyViewCreation` - If `true` the view will be created only when the observable emits.
+If `false` the view will be created on init.
+Default value is `true`.

 #### Context variables